-Reefs are the lifeblood of our oceans, with a quarter of all ocean fish dependent on them, and NOAA suggesting that 500 million people depend on them for food and for their income.
+Reefs are the lifeblood of our oceans, with a quarter of all ocean fish dependent on them, and NOAA is suggesting that 500 million people depend on them for food and their income.
 Scientists are warning that coral reefs could be gone by the end of the century.
 Twenty-five percent of all the world’s reefs have perished in the past 30 years.

 These gorgeous and diverse ecosystems are dying from everything from sunscreen pollution to ozone depletion and more.
 These communities of polyps are comprised of secreted limestone and are attached to rock or dead polyps.

-Coral reefs found in coastal waters support shoreline protection, fishing and coastal economies through tourism, fishing, shoreline protection and more.
+Coral reefs found in coastal waters support shoreline protection, fishing, and coastal economies through tourism, fishing, shoreline protection, and more.
 Due to multiple causes, we are now seeing an alarming and global demise of coral reefs.
 Among the culprits are ozone depletion from man-made sources including sewage contamination, polluting chemicals including plastics and sunscreens, and natural sources including volcanic eruptions, climate change, and ocean acidification.

-Most structures that we often identify as coral are actually comprised of thousands of tiny coral creatures called polyps, according to the NOAA.
+Most structures that we often identify as coral are comprised of thousands of tiny coral creatures called polyps, according to the NOAA.
 In hard coral, these polyps secrete rigid limestone skeletons and attach themselves to rock or nearby dead polyps and, with repetition, grow to become the expanse and vibrant coral reefs we have today.

 Hawaii Coral Reefs

 Research at Stanford University reveals that coral off Makapu’u on Oahu’s southwest coast, is much older than previously believed.
-Gold coral (Gerardia) that is found there may in fact be more than 4,000 years old.
+Gold coral (Gerardia) that is found there may be more than 4,000 years old.
 Hawaii coral reefs have stood place in the central Pacific long enough to store a vast history of change in the ocean.

 There are many threats to Hawaii coral reefs.
 Currently, Big Island coral is recovering following statewide coral bleaching that occurred in 2015 as a result of warm water temperatures.
 During that event, the majority of coral off the west side of the Big Island was damaged.
 This according to the Nature Conservancy.

-“Bleaching events like what occurred in 2015 can overstress a coral reef to the point where it may never recover….We surveyed over 14,000 coral colonies at 20 sites along the West Hawaii coast from Kawaihae to Keauhou and were thrilled to see that many of the area’s reefs have stabilized, which is the first step toward recovery.” – Eric Conklin, Nature Conservancy’s Hawaii Marine Science Director.
+“Bleaching events like what occurred in 2015 can overstress a coral reef to the point where it may never recover…We surveyed over 14,000 coral colonies at 20 sites along the West Hawaii coast from Kawaihae to Keauhou and were thrilled to see that many of the area’s reefs have stabilized, which is the first step toward recovery.” – Eric Conklin, Nature Conservancy’s Hawaii Marine Science Director.